NiceneNerd/BCML/docs/README.md

 5. (Optional) Select any advanced options you may need.
 See above in the mod installation instructions for more information about them.
 6. Save your BNP mod where you wish.

+#### Why Use Nano Patch?

+BCML Nano Patch mods work by combining the power of deep merge, quick install, and partial packs, and as such they offer three primary advantages over traditional graphic pack mods.

+1. **File size:** Nano Patch mods strip mods to only their basic changes, without extra stuff leftover from the base game, and uses LZMA compression.
+These together can massive reduce file sizes in most cases.
+For example, complete current download of [Hyrule Rebalance v5](https://gamebanana.com/gamefiles/8525) totals almost 122MB.
+Converted to Nano Patch format, it weighs it at only ~2MB.
+[Crafting Project](https://gamebanana.com/craftings/103) went from 37MB to <1MB.
+Even the Linkle mod shrunk by over 80MB.
+2. **Installation speed:** As mentioned in the above section on Quick Install, Nano Patch mods save the time of manual processing during installation, which can be a huge boost for more complex mods.
+3. **Compatibility:** By trimming off mod content to only their changes, Nano Patch installation minimizes the potential for conflicts and accidental incompatibilites between mods.
+It also makes it easier to identify exactly where conflicts take place when they must be manually solved.

 ## Known Issues

 None yet, let me know